prabhuignoto/flixy/README.md

 ## About

-Flixy is an open source attempt to bring an enjoyable UX experience to discover new Movies & TV shows.The app was built from the ground up using some of the best in class tools (see [Built with](#built-with)) and designed to scale and perform well.
+Flixy is an open source attempt to bring delightful UX while discovering your favorite Movies & TV shows.The app is built from the ground up using some of the best in class tools (see [Built with](#built-with)) and designed to scale and perform well.

 :rocket: The Frontend app is built with the latest version of React and the backend is powered by fastify and Apollo GraphQL.

-Huge thanks & :heart: to themoviedb.org, without which this project could not have been possible.
+Thanks to themoviedb.org, without which this project could not have been possible.

 ## Getting Started